johnnywalker-git/call-logger/README.md

 Because every call is timestamped everything is in order of who called the most recent.

 It is also important to note that in this application I implemented a form of pagination.
 As the database has a lot of calls from the initial data which had to be inserted, this made the amount of data coming back on each CRUD request enourmous.
+I then added a 'see more' button to the app, to request more calls from a further range.
 To stop getting every call back from the table, I implemented only certain ranges, which are then passed to my request in the utility function below...

 ![App Screenshot](https://github.com/johnnywalker-git/call-logger/blob/main/README-IMG/Pagination-req.jpg?raw=true)